 How to get an internship in Ireland?

-Do you need a visa?
+Do you need a visa to do an internship in Ireland?

 You will have to apply for and get immigration permission to work as a paid intern in Ireland.
 You will have to already have an employment or job contract in place before you apply.
-When you get to Ireland, you will need to apply for permission to stay in Ireland and be registered with immigration.
+When you get to Ireland, you will need to apply for permission to stay in the country and be registered with immigration.

-What documents are needed?
+What documents are needed for internships in Ireland?

 You will need to have an employment contract, permission for immigration, a valid reason for coming to Ireland, a passport and your employment permit.